Mike Savage (politician): Member of Parliament

 Savage began his career in politics when he ran in the riding of Dartmouth in the 1997 federal election.
 He finished second behind Wendy Lill of the New Democratic Party (NDP).

-He was elected Member of Parliament for Dartmouth—Cole Harbour in June 2004.
+Savage was elected Member of Parliament for Dartmouth—Cole Harbour in June 2004.
 He served on the committee which worked to enact the Civil Marriage Act in 2005, which legalized same-sex marriage across Canada.
 He was re-elected in 2006 and 2008.

 On December 4, 2006, it was reported that Savage was considering a run for the leadership of the Nova Scotia Liberal Party.
 On December 19, Savage announced that he would not seek the leadership.

 On May 2, 2011, Savage was defeated in the federal election by Robert Chisholm of the NDP; his riding was the only one in Nova Scotia not to re-elect the incumbent candidate in that election.
 Savage said at the time that he was proud of the work he had accomplished in Parliament, stating "in six weeks [of the campaign], no one told me I was a rotten person.
 But I understand how politics works, and you accept the judgment of the voters."
 After losing his seat, Savage became the vice-president of the Halifax public relations company M5 Communications and worked again in the private sector before going on to run for Mayor of Halifax.